How to Create a Strong Value Proposition for Your Online Store

 Amazon has also used service as a differentiator with its Prime program, giving people free

-Once you’ve brainstormed a few ideas for each of these categories, you can combine them in different ways to create your USP.
+Once you’ve brainstormed a few ideas for each of these categories, you can combine them in different ways to create your value proposition.

 Here’s an example inspired by Bombas, which is a combination of product and meaning: